 If you asked him what he did for a living, his positive energy would reflect that of someone who’s relatively new to the industry.

-Ned is currently Head Chef at BN3, a charming, family-friendly restaurant in Cala de Bou which proves highly popular with the year-round locals, and summer visitors alike.
+Ned is currently Head Chef at Rio Ibiza, a buzzing bar and restaurant in San Antonio, which proves highly popular with tourists during the summer months.

 The well-loved chef cooks each dish with pride, and regularly receives praise from dining guests after their meals.